altangarts/Blender-Themes-ColorPalette/README.md

 With ColorPalette Theme Editor, you can color all windows and panels by selecting a single main background color.
 It also provides easy access to various frequently used color options.
 And it creates a panel-focused theme.

+You can disconnect the links by clicking on them in the color options.

 -------------------------------------------------------